 Two nights in a 3-star hotel (twin-sharing room) in Kathmandu, including breakfast.

-Five nights in guest houses with attached bathrooms (twin-sharing room) in Phakding, Namche, and Lukla.
+Five nights in guesthouses with attached bathrooms (twin-sharing rooms) in Phakding, Namche, and Lukla.

 Six nights in normal mountain lodges with common bathrooms.
 In total: 11 nights in the mountains.